Dry Suit FAQ - Frequently Asked Questions about drysuits

 Ko-ka-tat (with a long O) is from a northern Californian native American word for “into the water”.

 Yes.
 We can replace gaskets for you or you can repair them yourself.
 Click here to go to our in-house repairs page.
 We stock all sizes of Kokatat replacement gaskets, latex dry socks, and the tools to make it easy to replace your own gaskets.

-Click here for products and information on how to repair your gaskets and dry socks Gaskets and Dry Socks.
+Click here for products and information on how to repair your gaskets and dry socks yourself.

 When you are ready to order a dry suit, take a look at our on-line store or call toll free and speak with our expert staff.